easyparcel/classic-integration-doc/sg/api/api_FAQ.md

 **In live environment:** Please call the pay order API again on the same order_number.
 This usually happens due to our API failing to retrieve the AWB from courier during the payment.
 Calling pay order API on the same order won't charge twice.

-### Q: If API shows invalid on Postman
+### Q: Why shows courier service not availble in this location during submit order

 **Reason 1:** This might be due to us updating our service id at that time.

-**Reason 2:** It might be due to customer using live environment to submit order and use demo environment for rate checking.
-Our demo and live environment are different that's why when user calls it will show invalid.
+**Reason 2:** Please check if the rate checking and submit order using same enviroment.
+Our demo and live environment will stored data differently that's why when user calls it will show invalid.

+### Q: Why shows this order number not exist

+**Reason :** Please check if the submit order and pay order using same enviroment.
+Our demo and live environment will stored data differently that's why unable to retrieve the order.

-### Q: Rate checking on Postman if takes long time
+### Q: Rate checking takes long time

 It may be due to our server experiencing high load at that time that's why it will slow down the response time.